-OAuth 2.0 [I-D.ietf-oauth-v2] is an authorization framework that enables a third-party application to obtain limited access to a protected HTTP resource.
+OAuth 2.0 [RFC6749] is an authorization framework that enables a third-party application to obtain limited access to a protected HTTP resource.
 In OAuth, those third-party applications are called clients; they access protected resources by presenting an access token to the HTTP resource.
 Access tokens are issued to clients by an authorization server with the (sometimes implicit) approval of the resource owner.
-These access tokens are typically obtained by exchanging an authorization grant, which represents the authorization grant types are defined to support a wide range of client types and user experiences.
+These access tokens are typically obtained by exchanging an authorization grant, which represents the authorization granted by the resource owner (or by a privileged administrator).
+Several authorization grant types are defined to support a wide range of client types and user experiences.
 OAuth also provides an extensibility mechanism for defining additional grant types, which can serve as a bridge between OAuth and other protocol frameworks.